brandondjango/NameGameTesting/TestStrategy.md

 In attempt to cover as much functionality as possible, we tested for both.

 We took a completely automated approach.
-We ran a script where for certain employees, we would answer correctly when their names appeared in the prompt and would track how often that employee would appear afterwards.
-We also tracked how often they appeared in the pool of answers for every question.

-Then, we would do the same for employees answered wrong.
-We found that on average, an employee that would be answered correctly would appear % of the time, while a wrong answered employee would appear % of the time.
-Tests to be included:
+Results can be found in the ProbabilityStatistics.md file, but in summary, we found no evidence to support any sort of probability changes in the acceptance criteria outlined by the client.

 ##Counter tests